jaysylvester/citizen/README.md

                 method: app.patterns.article.model.getViewers
             }
         }, function (output) {
-            var context = {
             // The property name you assign to the method above becomes the name of the output
             // object
-                content: output.getContent,
-                viewers: output.getViewers
-            };
+            args.content: output.getContent;
+            args.viewers: output.getViewers;

-            // Emit `ready` now that we have the handler output emitter.emit('ready', { context: context });
+            // Emit `ready` now that we have the handler output emitter.emit('ready', args);
         });
     }